jonathanstyu/jonathanstyu.github.com/_posts/business/2013-08-15-a-pretty-good-investment-vym.md

 No, it is not like Annaly or AGNC's 20% yield.
 But unlike those companies, the yield from VYM is stable.
 Wherever I have looked for something with a higher yield than that 3%, the things that I have found also have issues that concern me.
 3% seems to be the best you can do without delving into things that might keep you up at night.
 I am through with that crap.

+### How to Use VYM

+I am not going to just tell you the name and then leave you to fend for yourself.
+I am also providing user instructions.
+No diagrams, though because I cannot draw.

+* Buy when the price goes down

+* Reinvest the dividends, which come once every three months

+* If the price goes up and you have some money, buy some more

+* Sell when you absolutely need the money.
+Otherwise, leave it alone

+* In fact, do not even look at the price quote from day to day.
+It's not going to change a lot

 ### Simple Strokes for Simple Folks

 Some great things that I have heard about investing over time: